vsonje2102/FileHandling/comment_extractor/README.md

 - Ensure that your source files are correctly formatted and comments are properly closed.
 - The enhanced program is recommended if you need to handle nested comments.

-This README provides a clear overview of both programs, their usage, and their limitations.
-It also includes common instructions for compilation and running the programs.